facelessuser/Rummage/docs/src/markdown/usage.md

 There are times you may have a task that requires you to do multiple find and replaces that are all related, but are too difficult to represent as a single find and replace.
 This is where search chains can be helpful.

 Search chains are essentially a sequence of multiple [saved search and replace patterns](#saving-and-loading-regular-expressions).
-You can create a search chain by clicking the `Search Chains` button which will bring up the search change manager.
+You can create a search chain by clicking the `Search Chains` button which will bring up the search chain manager.

 ![Chain Button](images/chain_button.png)